-Ghosting Is Not Always a Form of ‘Emotional Abuse’
+Why Ghosting Is Not Always a Form of ‘Emotional Abuse’

 Complaining about being ghosted, at times, can simply be a blatant refusal to take silence as a clear hint of disinterest.
 Hounding one for a response, then becomes a violation of the person’s boundaries.
 As a former “ghoster,” Andy, argued, “If you text someone once, twice, and they don’t respond — I mean, that is a response.
 That speaks very loudly.
 You just don’t want to hear it.”

 The extent to which ghosting is justified, though, might also depend on the dynamic between the two people prior to the act of ghosting.
-If two people were in constant communication for months, met several times, and even made plans for the recent future, it’s almost a no-brainer, then, that abruptly disappearing without an explanation would be not only unethical but also arguably cruel.
+If two people were in constant communication for months, met several times, and even made plans for the recent future, then it’s almost a no-brainer that abruptly disappearing without an explanation, would be not only unethical but also arguably cruel.

-But if one has just been on a couple of dates with an individual they met at a bar — or, say, five dates over a period of nine months — one may wonder whether distancing oneself from them truly warrants a full-blown conversation that may or may not end well.
-“It’s almost polite if the relationship was casual enough… There is something humiliating and patronizing in a dude I’ve gone out with twice ‘breaking up’ with me,” Aubrey, who has been a ghoster and a ghostee, both, in the past, told Repeller in 2018.
+But if one has just been on just a couple of dates with an individual they met at a bar — or, say, five dates over a period of nine months — does distancing oneself from them truly warrant a full-blown conversation that may or may not end well?
+“It’s almost polite if the relationship was casual enough… There is something humiliating and patronizingin a dude I’ve gone out with twice ‘breaking up’ with me,” Aubrey, who has been a ghoster and a ghostee, both, in the past, told Repeller in 2018.

-Basically, the spectrum of individuals one might cross paths with in the modern dating world is rather large, there’s no one can say with absolute authority whether or not ghosting is ethical; it’s a gray area.
-As such, before conclusively terming dating trends as “mental health abuse” — or worse, making them punishable — it’s important to also lace our our own expectations with a more layered understanding of boundaries and consent.
+Basically, the spectrum of individuals one might cross paths with in the modern dating world is rather large.
+So, there’s no one who can say with absolute authority whether or not ghosting is ethical; it’s a gray area, at the end of the day.
+As such, before conclusively terming dating trends as “mental health abuse” — or worse, making them punishable — it’s important to also lace our our own expectations from potential matches with a more layered understanding of boundaries and consent.

 This isn’t to say that the feelings of abandonment, angst, disrespect, or shame that one might experience upon being ghosted are invalid.
 But as Witherly had noted, “[A] valid feeling is not the same as a valid cause for public outcry.”